 These delicious air fryer flautas are loaded with tender chicken and air fried to golden perfection.
 They make a great lunch, dinner, snack, or appetizer.
 Give these a try, and I know you’ll enjoy them as much as I do.
 You can’t go wrong with this delicious, easy recipe.

-More Delicious Air Fryer Recipe You’ll Enjoy
+More Easy Air Fryer Recipes

 And, Chili Cheese Tater Tots from Great Grub, Delicious Treats.
 These chili cheese tater tots are quick and easy and perfect for any day of the week.

-Chicken Flautas Air Fryer Recipe
+Air Fryer Flautas Recipe

 Ingredients